American Forts: East

 Schuylkill Arsenal

-(1799 - 1958), Philadelphia
+(1799 - 1958/1999), Philadelphia FORT WIKI

 Originally built as a U.S. Navy powder magazine.
-Completed in 1806 with four buildings on eight acres, it was originally an ordnance depot until it became a military textile (uniform) depot after 1818.
+A new compound was completed by the Army in 1806 with four buildings on eight acres.
+It served originally as an ordnance and small arms munitions depot until it became a military textile depot (uniforms and flags) after 1818.
 Later expanded to 23 buildings.
 Renamed Philadelphia Quartermaster Depot in 1921.
-New buildings were built in 1942, and the old complex was later closed and demolished by 1962, now the site of a power generating plant.
-The new complex evolved into the present-day Defense Supply Center-Philadelphia, serving all branches of the military.
-Located at South 26th Street and Grays Ferry Ave.
+New buildings were built off-site in 1942, and the original complex was later closed and demolished by 1962, now the site of the Philadelphia Electric Company (PECO) power generating plant.
+Located at South 26th Street and Grays Ferry Ave., and Peltz Street and Washington Ave..
+See also PA state marker || Flag Making at the Philadelphia QM Depot from the U.S. Army Quartermaster Foundation

 Philadelphia Civil War Camps and Forts